 Cháo Hải Sản (Seafood congee)

-You’ll be given utensils to eat the snails, typically bamboo toothpicks or safety pins.
-The process is simple: pluck a snail from its shell, eat, take a sip of your cold drink, chat with friends, and repeat.
-This creates a nice, enjoyable rhythm.
+When it comes to eating, you’ll be provided with utensils, typically bamboo toothpicks or safety pins.
+The process is simple: use the tool to extract a snail from its shell, take a bite, sip your cold drink, chat with friends, and repeat.
+It’s a satisfying rhythm that makes the experience fun and easygoing.

 Demystify Vietnamese cooking